Boiling chicken thighs, whether boneless, bone-in, fresh, or frozen is so easy and can result in delicious chicken if you follow my advice.

 Aromatics like peppercorns, onion, garlic, bay leaves won’t have time to really get their flavor into the water, since the chicken won’t be cooking in the water for very long.
 I opt for onion powder and garlic powder over the fresh here.

-Lemon will penetrate.
+Lemon will be able to add flavor.
 I find it best to add the lemon wedges rather than adding juice straight to the water.
 Other liquid ingredients that add good flavor are soy sauce, Worcestershire sauce, and hot sauce.

 Poaching Versus Boiling Chicken